 - add the desiccated coconut to it. you can also use freshly grated coconut instead of desiccated coconut.

 - add the curd and salt.

 - add water to the mixture and start to mix everything well.

-- on a mediumly hot tava or griddle pour the batter with a help of a ladle and spread it slowly.
+- on a medium hot tava or griddle pour the batter with a help of a ladle and spread it slowly.

-- sprinkle some oil/butter/ghee on top. flip and cook the other side. cook the way you cook dosas at home.
+- sprinkle some oil/butter/ghee on top. flip and cook the other side. cook till both sides are crisp and cooked well.